 In this new model, the robotic agents share the explicit categorization of objects.
 That is, the activation of the output nodes is the signal ("name") sent to another agent to instruct it on what to do with the object.
 Agents will be selected on their ability to manipulate objects correctly, not on their (linguistic) ability to name them correctly.
-A variety of experiments will test the role of different social and evolutionary variables.
-These will be used to analyze the role of sensorimotor, social and cognitive factors in the emergence of communication.
-The direct relations between behavioral and comprehension, will also be discussed.
+A variety of experiments will test the role of different social and evolutionary factors.
+Results will be used to analyze the role of sensorimotor, social and cognitive factors in the emergence of communication.
+The direct relations between behavioral and communication abilities, such us language production and comprehension, will also be discussed.